3qnexx/nexxPLAY-android/readme.md

 # nexxPLAY Android
 We would like to enable you a smooth integration of NexxPlay into your existing project.
 The following guide will explain everything you need to know.
 There is a demo project "demo", where you can find a running example of the player.

-`Please read the installation guide again if you used v.1 or v.2 of nexxPlay for Android.`

-The PlayerEvents and MediaData have changed since 3.1.0 so the naming is consistently between all platforms.
-Please check the Event section for this.

 All releases are listed [in the SDK's feed](https://www.myget.org/feed/nexxtv/package/maven/tv.nexx/nexxplay-android).

 ## Changelog